pstroe/chartering-new-realms-2024/chapter1.md

 ```

 ## Experiments and Results
 In a primary approach, the attempt was made to guide a locally run, smaller, LLM, Llama, via prompt engineering with a standard prompting approach but enriched with an example {cite:p}`vijayan_2023, zhang_2023, naveed_2023`.
-This approach was chosen to assess whether a smaller, and thus less costly, LLM could fullfill the task requirements.
+This approach was chosen to assess whether a smaller, and thus less costly, LLM could fulfill the task requirements.
 Furthermore, two larger LLMs, Gemini and GPT-4o, were tested through their online chat interface, to assess whether they produce a different, possibly a more stable output.

 ### LLama Herd
 The prompt for the Llama herd is comprised of a shortened version of the input txt file and the corresponding xml file in the ParlaMint schema.
 This decision to utilize a standard prompting approach was made to accomodate the context windows of the models tested.
 To work with the context window given, the files had to be chunked.
 The decision was made not to enlargen the context windows as larger context windows generally amplify hallucinations, which in the case of data formatting would be detrimental.